-Corporate governance relates to the activities of the members of the Board who are elected by and are accountable to the shareholders, and takes into account the role of management who are appointed by the Board and who are charged with the ongoing management of the Corporation.
-The Board encourages sound corporate governance practices designed to promote the well-being and ongoing development of the Corporation, having always as its ultimate objective the best long-term interests of the Corporation and the enhancement of value for all shareholders.
-The Board also believes that sound corporate governance benefits the Corporation's employees and the communities in which Western operates.
+Corporate governance relates to the activities of the members of the Board who are elected by and are accountable to the shareholders, and takes into account the role of management who are appointed by the Board and who are charged with our ongoing management.
+The Board encourages sound corporate governance practices designed to promote the well-being and our ongoing development, having always as its ultimate objective our best long-term interests and the enhancement of value for all shareholders.
+The Board also believes that sound corporate governance benefits our employees and the communities in which we operate.

-The Board is of the view that the Corporation's corporate governance policies and practices, outlined below, are comprehensive and consistent with the corporate governance guidelines outlined in National Policy 58-201 - Corporate Governance Guidelines.
+The Board is of the view that our corporate governance policies and practices, outlined below, are comprehensive and consistent with the corporate governance guidelines outlined in National Policy 58-201 - Corporate Governance Guidelines.